haoyehaoye/website/docs/concepts/storage/volumes.md

 {% capture overview %}

-On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.
-First, when a container crashes, kubelet will restart it, but the files will be lost - the container starts with a clean state.
+On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.  <span style="color:red"> First, when a container crashes, kubelet will restart it, but the files will be lost - the container starts with a clean state.
 Second, when running containers together in a `Pod` it is often necessary to share files between those containers.
-The Kubernetes `Volume` abstraction solves both of these problems.
+The Kubernetes `Volume` abstraction solves both of these problems. </span>

 Familiarity with [pods](/docs/user-guide/pods) is suggested.